Julian Abele: Career

 Presentation drawing (1918) for the Free Library of Philadelphia.
 Although unsigned, this appears to be drawn by Abele.

-Immediately after his graduation from the University of Pennsylvania in 1902, Abele traveled west to Spokane, Washington, where he designed a house for his sister, Elizabeth Abele Cook, before returning east.
-In 1906, Abele joined the Trumbauer firm as assistant to chief designer Frank Seeburger.
+Following graduation from the University of Pennsylvania in 1902, Abele traveled west to Spokane, Washington, where he designed a house for his sister, Elizabeth Abele Cook.
+Abele spent a couple years in Europe before joining the Trumbauer firm in 1906, as assistant to chief designer Frank Seeburger.
 When Seeburger left the firm in 1909, Abele advanced to chief designer.
 Abele's stature within the firm was no secret; he was the second-highest paid employee.
 He was an architect.

-Art historian David B. Brownlee studied the 14-year effort to design and build the Philadelphia Museum of Art, 1914-28.
-He credits Trumbauer architect Howell Lewis Shay with the building's plan and massing, but notes that the final perspective drawings are in Abele's distinctive hand.
-Brownlee credits design of the exterior terracing, including the front steps celebrated in the 1976 film Rocky, to Abele.
+Art historian David B. Brownlee studied the 14-year effort to design and build the Philadelphia Museum of Art, 1914–28.
+He credits Trumbauer architect Howell Lewis Shay with the museum's plan and massing, but notes that the final perspective drawings are in Abele's distinctive hand.
+Brownlee credits design of the exterior terracing, the cascade of waterfalls, and the front steps celebrated in the 1976 film Rocky, to Abele.

-Abele was also the architect for Eisenlohr Hall, which functions as the official home of the president of the University of Pennsylvania on the Penn campus.
+Abele was also the architect for Eisenlohr Hall, 1910–11, which serves as the residence of the president of the University of Pennsylvania on the Penn campus.

 Following Trumbauer's death in 1938, the firm continued until 1950 under the name "Office of Horace Trumbauer," co-headed by Abele and William O. Frank.
 Commissions were hard to come by during The Depression and World War II, but the firm completed Duke Indoor Stadium at Duke University in 1940, and later made additions to Duke's Library (1948) and designed Duke's Allen Administrative Building (1954).

 When Abele joined the American Institute of Architects in 1942, Philadelphia Museum of Art director Fiske Kimball called him "one of the most sensitive designers in America".
 Smithsonian Magazine described him, in a career retrospective, as "probably the most accomplished [Black architect] of his era."

 Despite being the primary designer of Duke University, Abele was refused accommodations at a Durham hotel during a visit to campus.
-Although it was not until 1988 that a portrait of him was displayed at the University, the main quad at Duke University is now officially named Abele Quad with a dedication plaque prominently placed at the busiest spot on campus.
+Although it was not until 1988 that a portrait of him was displayed at the university, the main quad at Duke University is now officially named Abele Quad with a dedication plaque prominently placed at the busiest spot on campus.

 Personal life

-In 1925, at the age of 44, he married Marguerite Bulle, a French pianist 20 years his junior.
-They had three children: Julian Abele, Jr., Marguerite Marie Abele (died young), and Nadia Boulanger Abele.
+In 1925, at age 44, Abele married Marguerite Bulle, a French pianist 20 years his junior.
+They had three children: Julian Abele Jr., Marguerite Marie Abele (died young), and Nadia Boulanger Abele.
 Marguerite left him in 1936, to become the common-law wife of opera singer Jozef Kowalewski, with whom she had three additional children.
 Because Abele never took action to divorce his wife, his children and Kowalewski's children shared equally in his estate.

-Abele died from a heart attack in 1950, in Philadelphia and is interred at Eden Cemetery in Collingdale, Pennsylvania.
+Abele died from a heart attack in 1950, in Philadelphia.
+He is interred at Eden Cemetery in Collingdale, Pennsylvania.